MUSIC Mondo Cozmo Refreshes Rock with Hopeful ‘Shine’

 Dec.
 13, 2016

-Blume’s book reveals that for all of his popularity, Hemingway was an opportunist and back-stabber who used his friends, wives and supporters to further his career, and then tossed them aside, and even publicly mocked them, once they had fulfilled their purposes for him.
+Blume’s book reveals that for all his popularity, Hemingway was an opportunist and back-stabber who used his friends, wives and supporters to further his career.
+He then tossed them aside, and even publicly mocked them, once they had fulfilled their purposes for him.
 And yet, like those friends, Hemingway’s loyal fans and readers can’t help liking him, anyway.